How to Integrate HIPAA Compliance for Your Office Copiers

 Always Account For All Documents

-If you or your office staff copies, prints, scans, or faxes any medical records from any patient, make sure they remain at the device until completion.
+If you or your office staff copies, prints, scans, or faxes any medical records from any patient, make sure they remain on the device until completion.

-It’s unsafe to leave any patient information laying on a printer, copier, or scanner, as it could wind up in the wrong hands.
+It’s unsafe to leave any patient information on a printer, copier, or scanner, as it could end up in the wrong hands.

 Erase Data Before Your Lease Ends / You Purchase a New Copier

 There’s a lot of data stored on your technology devices, data you might not even know is being saved.
-If you feel that you’re having trouble clearing this data from the memory of your device, place a call to your copier services provider.
+If you feel that you’re having trouble clearing this data from your device's memory, call your copier services provider.

-There’s something called “digital shredding” which is the shredding all electronic files stored on your devices.
-Once you digitally shred the hard drive of a machine, that information is permanently gone and not available for any other user to see or access in the future.
+There’s something called “digital shredding,” which is the destruction of all electronic files stored on your devices.
+Once you digitally shred a machine's hard drive, that information is permanently gone and not available for any other user to see or access in the future.

 If the company you are returning your device to says they’ll do the digital shredding for you, don’t take them up on it.
 You want peace of mind knowing those files and information were protected and erased on your behalf.